Eschatologue/CM_wiki/docs/class/artificer/index.md

 Your knack for tinkering has taught you to store minor magical effects in mundane objects.
 You know the [:spell-level-0: Magical Tinkering] cantrip, which doesn't count against the number of cantrips you know.

-Further, whenever you make an ability check with Tinker's Tools, you can use your Intelligence as the ability, instead of Dexterity.
+Further, whenever you make an ability check with Tinker's Tools, you can use your Intelligence as the ability.

 ### Level 1: Spellcasting